leapfrogonline/ansible-merge-vars/README.md

 ![CI](https://github.com/leapfrogonline/ansible-merge-vars/workflows/ci/badge.svg?branch=master)
 [![PyPI](https://img.shields.io/pypi/v/ansible_merge_vars.svg)](https://pypi.org/project/ansible_merge_vars/)

+## You probably don't need this anymore!
+As of [March 2023](https://github.com/ansible-collections/community.general/commit/f52dd194f917fa3162b158b762808aff886c27f1), the [merge_variables lookup](https://docs.ansible.com/ansible/latest/collections/community/general/merge_variables_lookup.html) is in the [Community.General collection](https://docs.ansible.com/ansible/latest/collections/community/general/index.html)
+The differences between that and this plugin are:
+* This plugin has an option to dedup lists when creating the merged var.
+You can [unique filter](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/unique_filter.html) with the new lookup for that.
+* This plugin has the option to non-recursively merge dicts.
+You probably always want to recursively merge them, which the new lookup plugin does.

+The only reason you probably want to use this plugin instead of the lookup is if you are stuck using an older version of Ansible or can't otherwise use the built-in lookup.
+That said...

+## Overview
 An Ansible plugin to merge all variables in context with a certain suffix (lists or dicts only) and create a new variable that contains the result of this merge.
 This is an Ansible action plugin, which is basically an Ansible module that runs